-- Be a respected leader of his/her section or tour; - Police the contract and uphold local Union policies and always follow-up on questions and inquiries, and - Make every effort to resolve a grievance at the earliest step and keep the grievant informed throughout the grievance progress.
+- Be a respected leader of his/her section or tour. - Police the contract and uphold local Union policies and always follow-up on questions and inquiries. - Make every effort to resolve a grievance at the earliest step and keep the grievant informed throughout the grievance procedure.

 1. Always listen to an employee's complaint.
-Tell the member if his/her complaint is not a violation of the Collective Bargaining Agreement, (CBA).
 Make sure the grievant understands the difference between "it doesn't seem fair" and a contract violation.
+Whenever possible, show the employee the language in the CBA, JCIM, Postal Handbook and/or Manual, etc. that would explain why the employee's complaint is not a contractual violation.